revilowaldow/BITC/Sessions/2024/05 19 - Session 22.md

 	Dwarf - freakishly big (not a duergar)
 Thodunn potentially uncertain where he's from?
 Piggy from [[Barbakn]]
+Kalamis was challenged by the crimson spear again

 [[Polaka]] - maître d'hôtel at [[Brayk Brasshand]]'s club